Heriot's Rugby Club

+Between the 2019-2020 and 2023-2024 seasons the club ran a men's semi-professional side which competed in the Super 6 league and Super Sprint competitions.

+History

 The club's home is in the Goldenacre area in Edinburgh.
 The rugby club, founded in 1890, was originally intended for former pupils of George Heriot's School, but is now an open club, welcoming rugby players of all levels.

 Player development starts with a highly successful Mini/Midi Section and moves onto the senior levels.
 The club has coaching staff that are very well respected in Scottish rugby.
 Heriot's Rugby club are the only Scottish club never to have been relegated from the first division.

 The team had the surprising honour of having a player, Chris Fusaro, called for Scotland A for the IRB Nations Cup, in 2010.
 He was the only amateur player called and it was announced that he was joining Glasgow Warriors.